 2019, BRING IT ON.

-This is my fourth New Year’s Eve as a preemie mom, and by far, the most exciting.
+This is my fifth New Year’s Eve as a preemie mom, and by far, the most exciting.
 I am ready.
-Life after the NICU has been a roller coaster, and now, three years later, I feel as though I finally have my seat belt on.
+Life after the NICU has been a roller coaster, and now, five years later, I feel as though I finally have my seat belt on.
 This Mommy is settling in and learning to enjoy the ride.
 My little rock star baby boy has beaten the odds and I am super proud.
 Every day with him feels like New Year’s Eve and Christmas day all rolled into one

 Giving birth to my son 16 weeks early in 2012 came with a lifetime of lessons, and those lessons have altered my perspective on my purpose and our journey together.
 2017 was full of reflection.I can now sum up my 35 years on Earth in two parts – life before my son’s premature birth and life after.
 To have the worst day of your child’s life be the first day of your child’s life is an experience that touches every part of your being.
 You are forced to change.
 You have to evolve.
 Why?
 Because you have been given a miracle.
 Miracles once witnessed require us to become deeper, more aware human beings.
 BETTER PEOPLE.
 My son challenged me to find great value in the little things, for they are truly, the BIG THINGS.
 The wondrous everyday things we take for granted are the greatest gifts we have.
 There is nothing like peace of mind, waking up each day, and seeing your children smile.
 For this Mommy, there is little patience for pettiness and trivial worries.
 My life is all about love and faith.